Where to go on holiday in June

 How about a short break in Scotland?
 Options include whisky tours on Islay, and the chance to see Minke Whales, otters, seals and porpoises on a Mull Wildlife Experience.
-Or stay at The Torridon, a boutique five-star inn set on the shores of a loch in the Highlands.
+You could rent a cosy cottage on the shores of a loch in the Highlands.

 See my colleague Annabelle Thorpe’s suggestions for the best short breaks in June.